-Qualifications B.Com, Gdip.AppCorGov, GAICD, FGIA
+B.Com, Gdip.AppCorGov, GAICD, FGIA

-Experience Elissa is a Chartered Secretary with over fifteen years' experience advising management and boards of ASX listed companies on governance, investor relations and other corporate issues.
-She has extensive company secretarial experience, acting as Company companies.
+Elissa is a Chartered Secretary with over twenty years' experience advising management and boards of ASX listed companies on governance, investor relations and other corporate issues.
+She has worked with boards and management of a range of ASX listed companies including assisting companies through the IPO process.